California gold rush: Earlier discoveries

 Gold was discovered in California as early as March 9, 1842, at Rancho San Francisco, in the mountains north of present-day Los Angeles.
 Californian native Francisco Lopez was searching for stray horses and stopped on the bank of a small creek (in today's Placerita Canyon), about 3 mi east of present-day Newhall, and about 35 mi northwest of Los Angeles.
 While the horses grazed, Lopez dug up some wild onions and found a small gold nugget in the roots among the bulbs.
 He looked further and found more gold.
 Lopez took the gold to authorities who confirmed its worth.
 Lopez and others began to search for other streambeds with gold deposits in the area.
 They found several in the northeastern section of the forest, within present-day Ventura County.
-In November, some of the gold was sent to the U.S. Mint, although otherwise attracted little notice.
+In November, some of the gold was sent to the U.S. Mint, but otherwise attracted little notice.
 In 1843, Lopez found gold in San Feliciano Canyon near his first discovery.
 Mexican miners from Sonora worked the placer deposits until 1846.
 Minor finds of gold in California were also made by Mission Indians prior to 1848.
 The friars instructed them to keep its location secret to avoid a gold rush.